paulgute/paulgute.github.io/_pages/about.md

   - /about.html
 ---

-Bao Ergute is currently a PhD candidate in National University of Singapore (NUS), supervised by Professor Xiaokui Xiao.
-He completed his B.Sc with First Class Honors in Computer Science from the Chinese University of Hong Kong (CUHK) in 2018.
+Bao Ergute (Bob) is currently a PhD candidate in National University of Singapore (NUS), supervised by Professor Xiaokui Xiao.
+Bob completed his B.Sc with First Class Honors in Computer Science from the Chinese University of Hong Kong (CUHK) in 2018.

 Research Interest
 ======